rwilson504/Blogger/powerapps-mobile-us-gov-dod/powerapps-mobile-us-gov-dod.md

-For those working in the U.S. Government or DoD/Military space needing the Power Apps mobile application on your phone, an additional step must be taken before you attempt to sign-in.
-Microsoft has separate regions (collection of data centers) where U.S. Government information is stored.
-Current the three region below are dedicated to the U.S. Government and Military, for additional information [click here](https://docs.microsoft.com/en-us/power-platform/admin/microsoft-dynamics-365-government).
+For those working in the U.S. Government or DoD/Military space needing the Power Apps mobile application on your phone, an additional step of selecting a region must be taken before you attempt to sign-in.
+Microsoft has three separate regions listed below where U.S. Government information is stored, for additional information [click here](https://docs.microsoft.com/en-us/power-platform/admin/microsoft-dynamics-365-government).
  - US Government GCC
  - US Government CGG High
  - US Government DoD

-**NOTE: Before you attempt following the video or instructions below, contact your system administrator to determine which region your data resides in.**
+**NOTE: Before attemp following the video or instructions below, contact your system administrator to determine which region your data resides in.**

 ## Video Tutorial
 [![Install PowerApps Mobile for U.S. Government and DoD](http://img.youtube.com/vi/rP16iRNXq5M/0.jpg)](http://www.youtube.com/watch?v=rP16iRNXq5M "Install PowerApps Mobile for U.S. Government and DoD")